DataFire/Integrations/integrations/generated/zoom_us/README.md

 ### QOSParticipantList
 * Participant QOS List `object`: Participant QOS List
-  * next_page_token `string`: Next page token, used to paginate through large result sets.
-A next page token will be returned whenever the set of available result list exceeds page size.
-The expiration period is 15 minutes.
+  * next_page_token `string`: Next page token is used to paginate through large result sets.
+A next page token will be returned whenever the set of available results exceed the current page size.
+The expiration period for this token is 15 minutes.
-  * page_count `integer`: The number of items returned on this page.
+  * page_count `integer`: The number of items returned on this page
-  * page_size `integer`: The number of items per page.
+  * page_size `integer`: The number of items per page
-  * total_records `integer`: The number of all records available across pages.
+  * total_records `integer`: The number of all records available across pages
   * participants `array`: Array of user objects
     * items [QOSParticipant](#qosparticipant)